burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Number of samplings In Each Run*
 		-  Choose the *number of samplings* in each run among 1000, 5000 and 10000 choices. e.g.: Do not forget that increasing the number of runs increases the GLANET execution time.
-		-  	If your system properties are good such as CPU and RAM, prefer minimum number of runs.
+		-  	If your system performance is high in terms of CPU and RAM, prefer minimum number of runs.
 		-  	You may have 10000 samplings, by achieving 10000 samplings in each run, which makes 10000/10000 = 1 run at total.
-		-  	Or you may have 100000 samplings, by achieving 10000 samplings in each run, which makes 100000/10000 = 10 runs at total.
+		-  	Or you may have 10000 samplings, by achieving 1000 samplings in each run, which makes 10000/1000 = 10 runs at total.

 8)	**Regulatory Sequence Analysis**: (Optional)

 		-  Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following Annotation Options such as *TF*, *TF and KEGG Pathway* or *TF and KEGG Pathway (CellLine based)*.
-		-  If you want to carry on Regulatory Sequence Analysis, you must check the Regulatory Sequence Analysis using RSAT check box.
+		-  If you want to perform Regulatory Sequence Analysis, you must check the Regulatory Sequence Analysis using RSAT check box.
 		-  	Regulatory Sequence Analysis requires *Annotation Output* drop down box selected as *Write Overlaps, Each One In Separate File (Element Based)* or *Write Overlaps, All In One File (Element Type Based)*.
 		-  	Please notice that Regulatory Sequence Analysis is carried out for all of the annotated Transcription Factors.
 		-  	Regulatory Sequence Analysis makes use of RSAT web services.